 To say that Scott Jurek’s memoir has had an influence on me would be a statement far too under played.
 As a high school runner and a vegetarian, reading about his experiences and changes in lifestyle managed to transform me into an ultramarathoner as well as a vegan.

-However, Jurek does not allow for the ego to become overly saturated.
-The book begins with him puking in the middle of Death Valley, bonking hard during The Badwater 135.
-Puking until guttural, vomitless groans were coming from his then flushed stomach, he questioned everything that he had put so much faith in.
-Was it his diet?
-Had he not trained enough?
-Did he race too soon following his latest victory at Western States?
-Had he let his ego get the best of him, not listening to the advice about Badwater?
-Then, as he laid on his back, exhausted, staring at the desert, starry night, he came to terms with his situation.
+As he laid on his back — exhausted, staring at the desert, starry night — he came to terms with his situation.
 This larger than life failure that he was beginning to feel didn’t feel so bad.
-Neither did his worries about his ego and pride.
 When it came down to it, he was putting in the work, but the environment was beating him.
 Yet, the environment didn’t even think about him.
 He was nothing to the steaming pavement, the irradiating night, or the vast desert stretched out around him.
 That alone gave him strength — the restoration of the self in regards to the environment.
 As a runner, that feeling of when you and the environment become attuned is key.
-Yet, while it may seem antithetical that in becoming minuscule to your surroundings one finds strength – but knowing how futile your fatigue, pains, and worries are is something that frees you.
-For Jurek, as we learn later in the memoir, when he returns to the story, he gets up and chases down his opponent through the desert night, winning the race the next day.
+While it may seem antithetical that you might find strength through becoming minuscule, the knowing of your fragility and futility — your fatigue, pains, and worries — sets you free from ego death.
+This proves true for Jurek, for, as we learn later in the memoir, when he returns to his Badwater story, he recovers and chases down his opponent through the desert night, winning the race the next day.